-Input and suggestions from parents, family members, and community partners are an essential component of the district and school improvement plans that are developed each year.
 All parents of students eligible to receive Title I services are invited and encouraged to share their input and suggestions throughout the year on the District Parent and Family Engagement Plan, the CLIP and Schoolwide Improvement/Title I Schoolwide Plan/Title I Targeted Assistance Plan in the following ways:

-- During February thru May 2022, all stakeholders in Title I schools are welcome to give input and feedback on the District Family engagement Plan and the Comprehensive Needs Assessment/District Improvement Plan.
-Community Stakeholder input meetings will be held, and online feedback forms will be available to gather input for the district's needs assessment.
+- During February thru June 2023, all stakeholders in Title I schools were invited to give input and feedback on the District Family engagement Plan and the Comprehensive Needs Assessment/District Improvement Plan.
+Community Stakeholder input meetings were held, and online feedback forms were available to gather input for the district's needs assessment.
 Parent, student, and staff surveys are given annually and used in the needs assessment and planning process. - Feedback forms will be available at the school, online and in the community - Schools will be encouraged to host multiple person-to-person input opportunities throughout the year as requested through parent input. - To the extent feasible, schools and the district will use virtual options to host meetings and collect parent input - School parent input meetings were held, and parents are encouraged to contact their parent facilitator, family service facilitator, or other parent engagement representative - The annual district survey is available on the district's Federal Programs webpage - District-wide parent input meetings will be held at multiple times and in multiple locations in the spring - The Federal Programs Department can be contacted at 706-826-1000